There is nothing like sitting down to a plate of warm waffles on a weekend morning. Especially if they are chocolate waffles!

 Breakfast is one meal I do not skimp out on.

 Waffles, pancakes, crepes, toast, cereal- all more or less contain carbs, are sweet and don’t exactly fit into the healthy criteria.

 Unless, of course, we’re having a slice of whole grain bread, toasted with avocados or unsweetened natural peanut butter, paired with fresh fruit and yogurt- which I also find delicious mind you!
 That’s a few steps closer to healthy.

 But I will skip out on dessert, swap out brown for white rice more often than not and enjoy a veggie dinner, as long as my breakfast is fluffy, delicious and mouthwatering!

 Which is exactly what these Belgian Chocolate Waffles are.
 Fluffy, light and filled with chocolate flavor- there couldn’t be a more perfect way to begin the day!

-I cannot begin to tell you how amazing these waffles are- just like having cake for breakfast!
-They are light and fluffy, not at all dense in any way, and smell absolutely heavenly!
+I cannot begin to tell you how amazing these chocolate waffles for one are- just like having cake for breakfast!

 You’ll be enjoying a breakfast fit for a king/queen in just minutes!

 The best part?
 If you’re making for just one and you’ve got some leftover batter, then cook the waffles.
 Let them cool completely on a cookie sheet or plate.
 Pop into a Ziploc bag and stick into the freezer.
 Next time you crave some waffles?
 Just pop it into the toaster on a medium to low setting and enjoy!
 It doesn’t have to be for breakfast.
 If you’re feeling decadent, then top with vanilla or chocolate ice cream and make it into a dessert!

 Freezing these waffles also works great, just let them cool after cooking them and then pop into a Ziploc bag and stash into the freezer for a quick waffle fix.